Los Angeles Securities Lawyer Helping Investors Burned by Their Brokers

 Many investment firms have their clients sign arbitration or mediation agreements, which require the parties to resolve future disputes outside the state or federal court system.
 Mediation is an informal process where the parties negotiate through a third party, called a mediator.
 If the parties are able to resolve the dispute, mediation can save both sides time and money.
 If not, litigation may be the next step.

 Arbitration can be thought of as an informal trial that takes place outside the court system.
 In an arbitration hearing, both parties present their case to a neutral person or panel of people, who determine the outcome of the case.
 In many cases, the arbitrators’ decision is binding and not subject to appeal.

 In either arbitration or mediation, the parties can represent themselves or choose to hire an attorney.
 It is almost always in an investor’s best interest to retain knowledgeable legal counsel for representation in mediation or arbitration.
-Brokerage firms spend huge amounts of money on legal defense, so a lawyer can help level the playing field for individual investors trying to hold them accountable.Business and Civil Litigation
+Brokerage firms spend huge amounts of money on legal defense, so a Los Angeles securities attorney can help level the playing field for individual investors trying to hold them accountable.Business and Civil Litigation

 Our firm has valuable experience outside the realm of securities law.
 Businesses of all types come to us for help with handling breach of contract, partnership dispute, non-compete enforcement, and other matters.
 Almost every entity relies on contracts, whether to define relationships with clients, purchase goods or services from vendors, or specify the roles and rights of their owners.
 These arrangements are easy to form, and even verbal contracts may be enforceable as long as the legal requirements are met.
 This makes it very important to understand your obligations under any agreements that may affect you.